ain/falco-github-action/README.md

 # falco-github-action

-Falco GitHub Action for VCL validation.
+Falco GitHub Action for VCL parsing and validation.

 ## Usage